November 20, 2024

 Treasury Department’s Proposed Rule:

-In August, the U.S. Treasury Department published a nearly 300-page proposed rule as part of its efforts to comply with the 2021 Infrastructure Investment and Jobs Act.
+In August, the U.S. Treasury Department published a nearly 300-page proposed rule as part of its efforts to comply with the 2021 Infrastructure and Jobs Act.
 This rule outlines reporting obligations for various entities in the cryptocurrency ecosystem, including centralized exchanges, payment processors, hosted wallet providers, decentralized exchanges, and entities involved in the redemption of crypto tokens.

 Senators’ Perspective on Rule Implementation:

 A group of Democratic senators, led by Sen. Elizabeth Warren, wrote a letter to the IRS, advising the agency to resist industry complaints.
-Their primary concern was that the proposed rules might take too long to go into effect, potentially disadvantaging law-abiding Americans and causing the federal government to lose significant tax revenue.
+Their primary concern was that the proposed rules might take too long to go into effect, potentially disadvantaging law-abiding Americans and causing the federal to lose significant tax revenue.
 They urged the IRS to implement the rule as swiftly as possible.

 Coinbase’s Request to the IRS:

-Coinbase urged the IRS to reconsider its proposal and rewrite it with a focus on “limiting compliance requirements to those parties that directly effectuate transactions in digital assets similar to those in traditional finance.”
+Coinbase urged the IRS to reconsider its proposal and rewrite it with a focus on “limiting compliance requirements to those parties that directly effectuate transactions in similar to those in traditional finance.”
 The exchange’s request underscores the importance of crafting a tax framework that supports the growth of the cryptocurrency industry while ensuring tax compliance.